-(a) advising the Council or the sSpecial eCommittee at the meeting of the details required under section 79(2)(b) and (c) of the Actparagraphs (b) and (c) immediately before the matter is considered at the meeting; or (b) (ii) advising the Chief Executive Officer in writing of the details required under section 79(2)(d) of the Act.under paragraphs (b) and (c) before the meeting; and TheA Councillor who has a conflict of interest in a matter which or is likely to be, considered or discussed at a meeting of the or a Special Committee must: (a) (b) classifying the type of interest that has given rise to the conflict as either- (i)a direct interest; or (i)(ii) an indirect interest, and specifying the particular kind of indirect interest under section 78, 78A, 78B, 78C, or 78D; and (b e) describeing the nature of the interest; and under must g ilf the Councillor advised the Chief Executive Officer of the sunder paragraph (a)(ii)in writing of their conflict of interest section 79(2)(a)(ii) of the Act before the meeting, the Councillor disclose make a disclosure of the class of interest only to the ng immediately before the matter is considered at the meeting. must I A Councillor who has a conflict of interest and will not be ling the relevant meeting of Council or the sSpecial cCommittee make a full disclosure of is urged, in any event, to disclose that st to the Chief Executive Officer or Chairperson that: -------------------------------------- is in writing; and (b) classif ying ies the type of interest that has given rise to the conflict as either- - (i) a direct interest; or (ii) an indirect interest and specifying the particular kind of indirect interest under section 78, 78A, 78B, 78C, or 78D; and (c) describinges the nature of the interest. relation the M she is While the matter in respect of which a Councillor has disclosed flict of interest is being considered or any-voted on, is taken in on to the matter, the Councillor must leave the room and notify ayor or the Chairperson of the sSpecial cCommittee that he or doing so and remain outside the room and any gallery or other n view or hearing of the room.
+- 6.2.2 A Councillor who has a conflict of interest in a matter which is to be, or is likely to be, considered or discussed at a meeting of the Council or a Special Committee must: - (a) classify the type of interest that has given rise to the conflict as either- - (i) a direct interest; or - (ii) an indirect interest, specifying the particular kind of indirect interest under section 78, 78A, 78B, 78C, or 78D; and - (b) describe the nature of the interest. - 6.2.3 If the Councillor advised the Chief Executive Officer in writing of their conflict of interest under section 79(2)(a)(ii) of the Act before the meeting, the Councillor must disclose the class of interest only to the meeting immediately before the matter is considered. - 6.2.4 While the matter in respect of which a Councillor has disclosed a conflict of interest is being considered or voted on, the Councillor must leave the room and remain outside the room and any gallery or other area in view or hearing of the room.

-7 INTERNAL DISPUTE RESOLUTION PROCEDURES DISPUTE RESOLUTION
+7 INTERNAL DISPUTE RESOLUTION PROCEDURES